CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/attributes.md

 ## `AttributeCallback`

-In some cases, the content of the `Attribute` depends on the content of some other `Attribute`.
-This is where we use `AttributeCallback` to define the callback that will be used to get the content of the `Attribute`.
-The callback will be triggered when the mapping rules will be satisfied.
+In some cases, the content of the `Attribute` depends on the content of some other `Attribute`. `AttributeCallback` can be used in this scenario to define the callback that will be used to get the content of the current `Attribute` based on the values of others.
+The callback will be triggered when the mapping rules are satisfied.

 Using this approach, `Connector` can use helper controllers and APIs to achieve loading of the data from the technology and communication with the technology without the need to define the `Attribute` content.